fastapi/fastapi/docs/deployment.md

 You can create production applications with **FastAPI** right now (and you have probably been doing it for some time), you just have to make sure that you use a version that works correctly with the rest of your code.

+### Pin your `fastapi` version

-The first thing you should do is to "pin" the version of FastAPI you are using to the specific latest version that you know works correctly for your application.
+The first thing you should do is to "pin" the version of **FastAPI** you are using to the specific latest version that you know works correctly for your application.

 For example, let's say you are using version `0.45.0` in your app.